craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter Two - Level One; Hook.md

 ##### Crude Metalworks
 The Crude Metalworks is a large workshop that smells of metal and soot.
 Four crucibles are manually fed raw metals collected from the secure drop-shoot on the wall opposing the door.
 In the center of the room, surrounded by the crucibles, a table carries dozens of simple casts, shaping tools, and metal products.
 By the drop-shoot, a single door leads into the [[#Servant Halls]]

-A stone cart is somewhere within this room, having been used by Loyalist Workers to transport materials from the shoot to the crucibles.
+A stone cart is somewhere within this room, having been used by Loyalist Workers to transport materials from the shoot to the crucibles, and from the casts to the [[#Fine Metalworks]].

 ##### Fine Metalworks
 The Fine Metalworks is a small workshop that smells of chemical fire.
 A large stone forge occupies half of the room opposed to the entrance, paired alongside a large anvil and a grinding wheel.